Close Menu

 That brings us to the HD portion of the remaster.
 The image quality City Connection delivers is on par with what open-source emulators can produce.
 The opening scene shows the ship flying into a destroyed city before the camera shifts to its pseudo 2.5D angle.
 As in the original game, that scene is filled with the well-known texture warping.
 In my view a remaster should, within limits, address this.
 Some will argue that texture warping is a PlayStation hallmark and can be appreciated, but it also shows that the original code has not been touched.
 The game still looks good on its own merit.
 It has the familiar aesthetic that 2.5D shooters of the era had, and it holds up better than many 3D platformers of the same period.
 The 3D effects, like the Dose attack, still look good.
 The 3D enemies and foreground objects look chunky but have a distinct texture style.

-As for extra features, R-Type Delta HD Boosted does not offer much.
-No leaderboard and no accessibility options apart from the existing difficulty settings.
-Aside from the emulation, the presentation and the package as a whole are barebones.
+Other then the HD, practise mode and upped music, R-Type Delta HD Boosted does not offer much in a sense of nostalgia or production.
+Aside from the emulation, the presentation and the package as a whole are so barebones.
+Maybe M2 and Digital Eclipse have been spoiling us too much, but I think that is a standard remasters in this price category should always try to aim towards.
+No leaderboard and no accessibility options apart from the existing difficulty settings and the tweaks you can do in practise mode.
 Will it deliver what you expect?
 Yes.
 Would added value such as franchise history or some historical extras be welcome?
 Yes, especially for fans.
 It would also make the € 24.99 price tag easier to justify.

 • User Ratings (0 Votes) 0